 Alyssa McKenney reviewed the financial reports included in the board packet.
-Council has a remaining balance of \$1,489,702 in FY25 per-capita funds.
+The Region 2 Council has a remaining balance of \$1,489,702 in FY25 per-capita funds.
 Alyssa then reviewed FY 25 Capacity Building balance (\$187,498).
-Alyssa also highlighted three GOVA projects are in fiscal closeout process (Regional Talent Strategy, Workforce & Entrepreneurship in a Reg.
-Makerspace (Vector Space) and Region 2 Talent Pathways Planning Initiative).
+McKenney reviewed project details.
+Three GOVA projects are in fiscal closeout process (Regional Talent Strategy, Workforce & Entrepreneurship in a Regional Makerspace, and Region 2 Talent Pathways Initiative).
 Two projects have executed contract extensions (Industry 4.0 for the ACE Workforce and Lynchburg Beacon of Hope Career Acceleration Program).
 Finally, Project VITAL's contract was executed on 1/31/2025.